SAP/spartacus-docs/_pages/dev/Consignment Tracking/consignment-tracking.md

 ## Enabling Consignment Tracking

 You can enable and disable consignment tracking with feature flags and feature levels.
-To enable consignment tracking, set the feature flag features:
+To enable the consignment tracking feature, set the feature flag features as follows:
 ```
-{
+features: {
    consignmentTracking: true
 }
 ```
 or feature level features:
 ```
-{
+features: {
    level: ‘1.2’(>=1.2)
 }
 ```
 This will enable all features configured <=1.2 in `app.module.ts`.